 Before we move on, I need to take a moment for those not familiar with the hard money lending space and quickly define what hard money lending is:

 A hard money loan is a specific type of asset-based loan financing through which a borrower receives funds secured by real property.
 Hard money loans are typically issued by private investors or companies. – Wikipedia

-So, to be clear, with PeerStreet, you’re investing in real estate backed debt.
-This brings us to another important concept to briefly discuss, the Capital Stack.
+So, to be clear, with PeerStreet, you’re investing in real estate-backed debt.
+This brings us to another important concept to briefly discuss, which is the Capital Stack.
 To be more specific, your investment is backed by first position senior debt, which is the safest part of the capital stack, because investors in first position are the first in line to get paid back (whether due to a sale, refinance, or default).

 Hard Money Lending For The Retail Investor

-- It all starts with vetting the origination partners (i.e. lenders).
-When I visited HQ they were up to about 75 lenders that they have partnered with (and growing).
+- It all starts with vetting the origination partners (i.e., the lenders).
+When I visited PS HQ they were up to about 75 lenders that they have partnered with (and growing).

 - They use Big Data Analytics as well as a manual team of real estate analysts to vet every deal.
-Only 40-50% of the deals submitted make it to the platform.
+Only 40-50% of the deals submitted make it onto the platform.

-- Every deal is also appraised by a 3rd party.
-The team operates on a trust but verify policy.
+- Every deal is also appraised by a third party.
+The team operates on a “trust but verify” policy.

-- Previously investors would have to commit large chunks of capital, with minimums in the $50,000 to $100,000 range.
-Another step in risk mitigation by allowing diversification and low minimums.
+- Previously, investors would have had to commit large chunks of capital, with minimums in the $50,000 to $100,000 range.
+But PeerStreet facilitates yet another step in risk mitigation by allowing diversification and low minimums.

 - On PeerStreet you can invest as little as $1,000 per deal.